 The flesh of one hand seethes with the plantation's brand, famous initials I'm told.
 It's in a script I refuse to learn.
 My other hand isn't even a hand anymore.
 I haven't looked at the stump, not yet.
 The bandage wants changing.
 Dried blood smells like rust.

 I grind my teeth and, because I'm not yet ready to lose the other hand—not this way—I clap.
-Vigorously along with the others.
+Vigorously, along with the other prisoners in this outpost workcamp.

 Guards pace the perimeter of the field flexing barbed whips.
 Guard duty is a prized assignment.
 It’s reserved for those who've survived until the last year of their sentence.
 Average men, pilots, and sailors once, grizzled by a long diet of lean hope.